-The Office of Research supports a range of capacity building activities to help UNICEF staff and partners to appraise, commission, undertake, communicate and use research on child rights in development cooperation programmes.
-In addition to face to face courses and online training modules, we facilitate cross-organizational events and activities aimed at building an evidence culture at UNICEF.
+The Office of Research supports a range of capacity building activities to help UNICEF staff and partners appraise, commission, undertake, communicate, and use research on child rights.

-The interactive e-module on Research and evidence at UNICEF explores why research at UNICEF matters and outlines principles and approaches for conducting high-quality research that positively impacts the lives of women and children.
+Research and evidence at UNICEF: explores why research at UNICEF matters and outlines principles and approaches for conducting high-quality research that positively impacts the lives of women and children.

-The e-learning course in Ethics in Evidence Generation explores the importance of critical evidence generation at UNICEF, the principles and requirements of the UNICEF Procedure for Ethical Standards in Research, Evaluations and Data Collection and Analysis and how this applies to the work that is undertaken across the organisation.
+Ethics in Evidence Generation: explores the importance of critical evidence generation at UNICEF, the principles and requirements of the UNICEF Procedure for Ethical Standards in Research, Evaluations and Data Collection and Analysis, and how this applies to UNICEF's work.

-Innocenti is committed to build a research and evidence culture at UNICEF through the promotion of evidence roundtables and convening high-level events with thought leaders and like-minded partners For example, alongside data and evaluation colleagues, we co-facilitate UNICEF’s annual network meeting of ‘Data, Research, Evaluation, Analytics and Monitoring’ specialists (DREAM meeting).
-The event provides an opportunity for key players involved in UNICEF's activities in evidence generation, communication and use to gather together to discuss emerging trends and to exchange lessons.
+Innocenti is committed to building a research and evidence culture at UNICEF through evidence roundtables and high-level events with thought leaders and partners.
+We co-facilitate UNICEF’s annual network meeting of ‘Data, Research, Evaluation, Analytics and Monitoring’ specialists, bringing together key players in UNICEF's evidence generation, communication, and use.

-Beyond this, we are working to strengthen organizational learning around evidence and to look at issues such as tools and systems, structures and mechanisms, culture and leadership and skills and capabilities through conducting activities such as an organization wide Evidence Survey on staff attitudes to and use of evidence in our decision-making.
+We are working to strengthen organizational learning around evidence through activities such as an organization wide Evidence Survey on staff attitudes to and use of evidence in decision-making.
 We are also a founding member of the Multi-Donor Partnership on Organisational Learning for Development.

-Increasingly, we are working to bring together partnerships across civil society, academia and government to strengthen research ecosystems including enhancing the use of evidence in policy and programming, strengthening evidence literacy and critical thinking in the countries where we work.
+Increasingly, we are working to bring together partners across civil society, academia, and government to strengthen research ecosystems, including enhancing the use of evidence in policy and programming, strengthening evidence literacy and critical thinking in the countries where we work.